 The New River Mesa Area is a unique opportunity to provide a regional gateway park into one of the southernmost boundaries of the Tonto National Forest.
 The USFS manages the area with limited use due to the few trail connections into the greater Tonto National Forest.
 Still, it features a pristine Sonoran Desert environment against a mountain backdrop.
-To the west, Daisy Mountain (ASLD) provides trails, and south of the property is the MT.
-Both provide connections between the New River and Desert Hills communities.
+To the west is Daisy Mountain (ASLD), and south of the property is the MT.